Points to consider when conducting oral history interviews

 * Explain to the individual how the interview is going to work

-* Establish confidentiality limits and be sure that both parties agree on what will be shared with others
+* Establish confidentiality limits and be sure that both parties agree on what

 * Be aware of the time frame of the recording tape